IRS Form 3911 Instructions

 Section II: Refund Information

-In this section, you’ll give some more information about your check.
+In Section II, you’ll give the IRS additional information about your check.

 Line 8